realm/realm-flipper-plugin/documentation/Architecture.md

 ## Plugin API and State (index.tsx)

 The index file is the central component of the desktop plugin.
 It contains the plugin function which defines the plugin API for the Realm Flipper Plugin.
 It carries the pluginState and a multitude of functions for communication with the mobile plugin, e.g. getSchemas() or executeQuery().
 These are either called from other components of the desktop plugin or executed when an RPC from the mobile plugin is received.
 These functions trigger RPC calls with client.send() and define how the response from the mobile device is handled.
-Usually the pluginState is updated with the received information (Read more about this in the [communication documentation](Communication.md))
+Usually the pluginState is updated with the received information (Read more about this in [Communication.md](Communication.md))
 The pluginState contains data, e.g. regarding Realms, objects and schemas.
 The plugin API and pluginState are exposed using Flippers usePlugin() hook.
 This hook is used in multiple other components.

 ## React entry point (index.tsx)